golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 #### Start the daemon

-Open a terminal (commandline window) and  define the key to identify your application script:
+Open a terminal (command line window) and  define the key to identify your application script:

 === "MacOS / Linux"